 In conjunction with entering into the senior secured term loan credit agreement and the warrants described in Note 7 -Senior Secured Term Loan Facilities and Warrants to Purchase Shares of Common Stock, the Company elected the accreted redemption value method whereby the discount created based on the fair value of the warrants relative to the fair value of the senior secured term loan facilities and the related issuance costs will be accreted over five years using the effective interest method.
 Such adjustments are included in amortization of deferred debt issuance costs on the Company's condensed consolidated statements of cash flows.
-For the three months ended March 31, 2021, these adjustments totaled \$0.2 million.
-Additionally, the computation of diluted earnings per share is based on the incremental shares is calculated by applying the treasury stock method.
-For the three months ended March 31, 2021, the additional 1.8 million shares attributable to the warrants were included in the computation of diluted earnings per share.
-The Company did not have any warrants outstanding as of March 31, 2022.
+For the three and six months ended June 30, 2021, these adjustments totaled \$0.3 million and \$0.5 million, respectively.
+Additionally, the computation of diluted earnings per share is based on the incremental shares that would be outstanding assuming the exercise of warrants issued in conjunction with entering into the senior secured term loan credit agreement.
+The number of incremental shares is calculated by applying the treasury stock method.
+For the three and six months ended June 30, 2021, the additional 2.4 million shares attributable to the warrants were included in the computation of diluted earnings per share.
+The Company did not have any warrants outstanding as of June 30, 2022.